thisrohangupta/changelog/cd-platform/ecs_v2.md

 - For Critical Services with High Availability requirements, Harness recommends enabling the ‘Do not downsize old service’ option in ECS Blue Green Swap Target Groups step.
 When this option is enabled Harness will not downsize old service.This will help in faster rollbacks as rollback process only involves switching traffic at load balancer as old service is already up and running.

+#### ECS Migration Manual Changes Checklist
+- Need to add task family in task definiton
+- Need to add service name, desired count in Service Definition Manifest.
+In First Gen, these are are part of Step.
+- Load balancer configuration if present need to be mapped manually from 'ECS Service Setup' step in First Gen to 'Service Defintion' manifest in NG.
+- 'Same as already running instances' config need to set based on First Gen Configuration.
+- In Scaling Policy, Scalable Target keys in json need to start with lower case alphabets.
+In First Gen, they are upper case alphabets.
+- ECS Run Task Request Definition need to be manually configured in Next Gen. This manifest is not present in Current Gen at all.